U.K. Investigators Raid Cambridge Analytica Offices In London

 Cambridge Analytica's Suspended CEO Takes The Spotlight In Scandal

-The search was conducted by more than a dozen people wearing jackets identifying them as ICO personnel, according to the Associated Press.
+The search was conducted by more than a dozen people wearing jackets identifying them as ICO personnel, according to The Associated Press.

 The Guardian reports that a former Cambridge Analytica business development director, Brittany Kaiser, said that the firm provided data analysis for Leave.EU.